Updated September 19, 2022

 This is the one time each year to be completely open about a topic that is complicated and hard.
 It is a time to give people permission to really dive into learning about the tenth leading cause of death in the United States.
 It is time to say, we all have to do better and be open if we are going to ever help those most in need.
 It is time to say suicide is the second leading cause of death for our teens and we as the adults need to do a better job bringing up the topic (How much do you talk to your kids about protecting themselves from others?
 How much do you talk to them about suicide?
 They are more likely to die by suicide than homicide).

-Many times during this month, people are eager to share 1-800-273-TALK or 741-741.
-While these numbers are critical and have saved lives, to merely focus on these numbers and telling those in need to reach out ignores the responsibility of all of us in the fight against suicide.
-FYI you can call/text these numbers if you are concerned about someone else!
+Many times during this month, people are eager to share 988.
+While this number is critical and have saved lives, to merely focus on this number and telling those in need to reach out ignores the responsibility of all of us in the fight against suicide.
+FYI you can call/text this number if you are concerned about someone else!

 In the same way agencies, practices, schools do campaigns during September that encourage those who are sad to contact someone.
 Once again, this information is not wrong, but it misses the bigger picture of what is suicide prevention.
 It almost excuses the responsibility of the greater society.